numberoverzero/gritty/README.rst

         screen.blit(grid.surface, grid_pos)

-Note the ``grid.surface`` in the while loop: gritty caches the grid surface and only redraws cells that have changed since the last time it was rendered.
+Note the ``grid.surface`` in the while loop - gritty caches the grid surface, and only redraws cells that have changed since the last time it was rendered.

 Grid Initialization